 “Going to hex me, Evans?”
 Potter asked calmly, his eyes locked on mine.

 For a moment, I seriously considered it; the image of Potter’s head attached to the top of the chicken-like creature was very tempting.
 I was still harboring some major animosity from yesterday, but out of the corner of my eye I saw a figure walking towards us.
 A tall, brown haired figure with a gold badge pinned to his robes…Alex.

 “No,” I said lowering my wand, and pushing myself off the ground.
 “Not today…”

 Alex closed the distance between us and I threw my arms around him, my happiness at the sight of him overwhelming.

-.
+“Alex, it’s been ages.
 I’m so glad you’re here,” I sighed, leaving my arms draped around his neck.
 “I haven’t seen you since Tuesday.
 I’ve missed you.”

 “I’ve just been studying,” Alex shrugged, eyeing the Marauders warily.

 “Let’s go for a walk,” I suggested, noticing Potter’s and Black’s eyes on us.

 “So…how are your exams going?”
 I asked, trying to strike up conversation.
 We were still at that wtf-do-we-talk-about stage in the relationship where conversation didn’t quite come easily yet, despite my best efforts.
 “I’m so glad they’re almost done.
 I should have studied more though… I felt totally unprepared for History of Magic.”